Mantas9/BearalancheIssues/README.md

 # BearalancheIssues
-Post bugs reports found in BearAlanche
+Post bug reports found in BearAlanche (See issues tab)

-# DETAILS TO INCLUDE IN BUG REPORT:

-1. Concrete description
-2. Issue replication steps
-3. Screenshots